walid-rehamnia/gpt-2-fine-tuning-on-Wikitext/Readme.md

 # Fine-Tuning GPT-2 on WikiText with Full Tuning and LoRA: A Comparative Study

 ## Task objective
-The objective from this task is to fine tune the "GPT-2" LLM model on Wikitext dataset with simple fine tuning as well as with LoRA technique... (see more details on the attached PDF report)
+The objective of this task is to fine-tune the "GPT-2" large language model (LLM) on the WikiText dataset using two approaches: full fine-tuning and Low-Rank Adapters (LoRA).
+LoRA is a Parameter-Efficient Fine-Tuning (PEFT) method that applies additional trainable parameters to a frozen pre-trained model, resulting in a more efficient fine-tuning process with fewer trainable parameters.
+This study compares the performance of both techniques in terms of quality, time, and resource utilization.

 ## Dataset Specification